Hello Growth Seeker!

 You can trust yourself.
 You have an inner intelligence that is always guiding you toward growth and expansion.
 Conditioning, however, is powerful and it often drowns out your inner guidance with voices telling you what you “should” do and what you “shouldn’t” do.

 It takes courage to challenge these cultural/familial voices and all the conventional

-rules that you are expected to live by, but the life you want lies on the other side
+rules that you are expected to live by, but there is freedom and fulfillment in

 What I bring to our work together: